Articles

 Notion is an all-in-one connected workspace designed for teams seeking ultimate flexibility in managing knowledge, SOPs, and projects.
 The platform provides a block-based editor and customizable databases, allowing users to build internal wikis, knowledge bases, and project management systems tailored to their needs.
 Notion is known for its modular approach, making it a popular choice for SMBs in food production looking to centralize documentation and processes.

-The platform serves individuals, startups, and teams of all sizes who value customization and cost-effectiveness.
+The platform serves individuals, startups, and teams of all sizes who value customization and a low-cost solution for organizing company knowledge.
 Notion is especially relevant for businesses that want to create their own training portals or SOP repositories without the constraints of a traditional LMS.
-Its template library and real-time collaboration features support quick setup and team engagement, while built-in AI tools assist with content creation and summarization.
+Its template library and real-time collaboration features support quick setup and team engagement.

 Pricing